rahul-singh-yadav/Boto3/CLOUDFRONT/README.md

     *Note*: you can name the zip file with any name.
 5. Upload package.zip as zip file at invalidate_s3_objects lambda function.
-6. Test using event pattern using `s3-put` template.
+6. Test using event pattern using `codepipeline-job` template, make sure you are passing your s3 bucket object key to `UserParameters`.

 ### Resources & Documentation
 ---
-Here are some useful documentation resources to get up to speed.
+Here are some useful documentation resources to get you up to speed.

 - https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-content-structure.html
 - https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/cloudfront/client/create_invalidation.html